Triston Casas Player Props: Red Sox vs. Reds

 Triston Casas At The Plate

-- Casas is batting .192 with six doubles, six home runs and 25 walks.
+- Casas has six doubles, six home runs and 25 walks while batting .192.

-- In 47.8% of his 46 games this season, Casas has picked up at least one hit.
-He's also had four multi-hit games.
+- Casas has picked up a hit in 22 of 46 games this year, with multiple hits four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.